This article provides guidance when using Google as a Directory with Connect for Chromebooks.

 - Creating filtering and access policies on your Smoothwall

-An alternative method, which prevents user credential spoofing, is available here.
+An alternative method, which prevents user credential spoofing, is available.
+See the knowledge base article, How to Setup Google Verification with Connect for Chromebooks.

-- From the Google API console, create a Google Service Account, and download the private key as a JSON format file see How do I create a Google Service Account?.
+In the Google API console, create a Google Service Account, download the private key as a JSON format file, and authorize the Google Service account.

 - This where you upload the Service Account private key.

-- Ensure you synchronize the Smoothwall with your G Suite domain
+- Ensure you synchronize the Smoothwall with your G Suite domain.
+See the help topic, Synchronizing Google users, groups and organizational units.

 If your Chromebooks use a common startup page, you may find your users see a block page instead of the startup page.
 This is because Google prioritizes user authentication over the launching of third party apps, and therefore the Connect for Chromebooks extension does not know the user is authenticated and blocks access.
 In this scenario, the Connect for Chromebooks icon is gray but only for a matter of seconds before everything is started normally.